hotosm/osm-fieldwork/docs/programs.md

 # ODK Convert Utility Programs

-ODK Convert contains a few standalone utility programs for converting data from ODK Collect and the ODK Central server, and a few support modules.
+ODK Convert contains few standalone utility programs for converting data from ODK Collect and the ODK Central server, and a few support modules.